We are so excited to announce that our Spring Fling Tournament has returned for two weekends in March 2022!

 Remember to inform your coach and a board member if your hockey player tests positive or is considered a close contact, to allow us to monitor the health and safety of our program for all of us.

 Here are some additional steps for your player to take to reduce the risk of transmission during these times:

 Your efforts to work with NBYHL as we navigate the virus are critical to our success; and we’ve been very successful at mitigating risk during NBYHL activities to this point.
 As the current variant is highly contagious, your increased efforts will keep our players safe while they remain physically and socially active in our community.

 Please note that we are hopeful that this on-ice masking requirement is a temporary measure during this surge we’re experiencing as a community, and the board of NBYHL will revisit masking to determine when it might be safe to return to masking only during off-ice activity.

 If you have questions related to COVID, we encourage you to call the BHS hotline at 855-262-5465.
 If you are looking for a vaccination or booster appointment, here’s a link to assist: https://vaxfinder.mass.gov

 Since 1969 Northern Berkshire Youth Hockey (NBYHL) has been a league that has promoted and developed the game of hockey among the youth of Northern Berkshire County, Massachusetts, and Southern Vermont.
 Our league has travel teams (Black Bears) for boys and girls from age 6 through high school.
-We also boast a recreational house program (Bear Cubs) for ages 4-12, including a session that teaches children how to skate.
+We also boast a learn to skate and learn to play program for ages 4-10.

 The purpose of the league is to provide the best available instruction in order to teach the game of hockey, stress the importance of physical fitness, and provide the core values of USA Hockey: sportsmanship; respect for the individual; integrity; pursuit of excellence as an individual, team, and organization; enjoyment; loyalty; and teamwork.